COINS-Naz/coins-design-system/_posts/web/ui-modules/2021-04-22-content-switch.md

   do-img="Guidelines_CSwitch_Do.png"
-  do-text="Set the width of the tab based on the width of the text and same left and right 12 px paddings" dont-img="Guidelines_CSwitch_Do_Not.png" dont-text="Do not base make all the tabs the same width."
+  do-text="Set the width of the tab based on the width of the text and same left and right 12 px paddings" dont-img="Guidelines_CSwitch_Do_Not.png" dont-text="Do not make all the tabs the same width."
 %}

 ## Type